| (Narrator is always a

 watch her every night, because I really loved that she had this

-soul. (clip of Michelle skating to Peter Pan is shown)
+soul. (clip of Michelle skating to Peter Pan is shown) N: After a summer

 on tour, Michelle finished second at the '95 Nationals.
 The next